 Track Mounjaro symptoms beside dose timing, injection sites, food, water, bowel changes, weight, and progress.

 MeAgain is the best default Mounjaro side effect tracker app for people who want symptoms connected to the rest of the Mounjaro routine: dose timing, injection sites, food, protein, fiber, water, bowel changes, weight trend, progress photos, and medication-level context.
 It tracks the 18 most common GLP-1 side effects — nausea, constipation, diarrhea, vomiting, abdominal pain, dyspepsia, reflux, fatigue, headache, dizziness, injection-site reactions, and more — plus unlimited custom symptoms with a 0–10 severity slider, timestamps, and notes.
 Mounjaro is Eli Lilly's once-weekly tirzepatide shot prescribed by a licensed clinician for type 2 diabetes glycemic control (Zepbound contains the same active ingredient and is FDA-approved for chronic weight management instead).
 MeAgain does not manage diabetes, set glucose targets, prescribe Mounjaro, or provide glycemic-control guidance — it helps you track the routine your clinician prescribed.
 If symptoms seem to show up around dose day or after a step-up, tracking dose timing beside symptoms can make the pattern easier to see.
-372,000+ people use MeAgain; 4.8 stars across over 16,000 App Store ratings; the core subscription is $10/month on iPhone and Android.
+400,000+ people use MeAgain; 4.8 stars across over 18,000 App Store ratings; available on iPhone and Android.

 Bottom line: MeAgain is for tracking and education.
 It does not diagnose symptoms, decide whether a symptom is dangerous, or recommend dose changes.
 Talk with a licensed clinician about severe, persistent, unusual, or concerning Mounjaro symptoms.